 Executive Officer: Kelli Williams, OEM

-Objective: To support the SEMC in strengthening resilience by providing: advice on community engagement, initiatives and education programs, as well as looking for synergies between programs.
+Objective: To support the SEMC in strengthening resilience by providing advice on community engagement, initiatives, education programs and ny looking for synergies between programs.

 Consider and review emergency management community engagement initiatives and develop proposals to improve coordination and outcomes and encourage synergies.
 Recommend projects and initiatives to foster a shared understanding of emergency management responsibilities and enhance community emergency preparedness, including that of groups and communities identified as vulnerable and/or susceptible to emergencies.Provide a forum for continuous improvement, collaboration and the exchange of knowledge, practice and research on initiatives and issues relating to emergency management community engagement.Develop advice and recommendations regarding best practice in emergency management community engagement for SEMC consideration.Provide input on community engagement issues and to the review of policies and plans, as referred by the OEM.Undertake activities to improve community engagement with emergency management, as requested by the SEMC.